Chicoryn/flashcards/README.md

 # Flashcards Heroku Application

 Simple application for deploying a flashcards application to Heroko.
-It features a _NodeJS + React_ frontend using server-side rendering, and a _Go_ backend.
+It features a _NodeJS + React_ frontend using server-side rendering, and a _PostgreSQL_ database for persistent storage.